x4dr/Fen/endworld/character_generation.md

 ## Finalization

 Character creation concludes when Skill points are spent and derived Attributes calculated.
-Skill choices should reflect the character’s background and narrative role:
+Skill choices should reflect the character's background and narrative role:

 * Level 1 Skills should be present in the backstory.
 * Level 2 Skills should be justified with specific backgrounds, and character defining lived experience.